Visitor’s Guide to the Central Oregon Backcountry

 Worthy Brewing, 495 NE Bellevue Dr, Bend

-This craft brewery on the east end of Bend is a great place for a brew and hearty meal after a hike in the Oregon Badlands.
-And, Worthy Brewing is the only brewery we know of with its very own observatory, or “hopservatory” as they call it, where you can enjoy a beer while gazing at the sun, moon and stars.
+This solar powered craft brewery on the east end of Bend is a great for a brew and hearty meal after a hike in the Oregon Badlands Wilderness.
+Worthy Brewing is the only brewery we know of with its very own observatory, or “hopservatory” as they call it, where you can enjoy a beer while gazing at the sun, moon and stars and they support ONDA’s riparian restoration projects.

 Stargaze at the Pine Mountain Observatory